-3.2.2 Data models will need to continuously evolve to answer the range of questions and manage the rising volume of data.
+- 3.2.2 Data models will need to continuously evolve to answer the range of questions and manage the rising volume of data.
 Hence the training of a cadre of data experts, who understand the additional complexities of geospatial, non-geospatial data and time-based data, must be a priority if the potential benefits are to be realised.
 In the future this expertise is likely to reside in all sectors and hence it will be in the interest of all to sponsor appropriate education.
-As today, much of this will be in collaboration with the academic sector, but increasingly focused in the areas of mathematics and computer science, rather than in the more traditional geographical information systems (GIS) field.
+As today, much of this will be in collaboration with the academic sector, but increasingly focused in the areas of mathematics and computer science, rather than in the more traditional geographical information systems (GIS) field. - 3.2.3 There will of course continue to be a role for traditional GIS skills, as data outputs will still need interpretation to create information for decision-makers.
+However, these experts will need to become more comfortable with interpreting fuzzy and unstructured data and will also need to find more effective channels for communicating their results.